jamshu/distributed-sales/Readme.md

 - (do not copy the below command from web interface of Readme this command,copy from the raw file of readme, its removing some characters)
 - psql -c "SELECT concat('\"django\" \"', passwd, '\"') FROM pg_shadow WHERE usename='django'" -t -A
 - Add the output to /etc/pgbouncer/userlist.txt
+- sudo systemctl reload pgbouncer
 ## Migration
-- Finally run the migration command
+- run the migration command
 - ./run_django_migrations.sh
+## Gunicorn
+- run django as gunicorn service
+- ./gunicorn_nginx.sh
+- create superuser using
+- python3 manage.py createsuperuser
+- To Restart Django Service: sudo systemctl restart gunicorn.service